 Can A Sex Crimes Attorney Get My Charges Dropped?

 A statutory rape charge can be devastating for the prospects of getting a new job or even getting approved for various loans or applications.
 The negative impact of a statutory rape charge can be enough to derail your life.
-If you believe you are not guilty of your charges, consult with an experienced sex crimes attorney from Hardy Law Group, PLLC.
+If you believe you are not guilty of your charges, consult with an experienced Family law attorney, from Hardy Law Group, PLLC.
 You can reach Hardy Law Group, PLLC at (817) 222-0000for a free consultation that will give you the reassurance that you are not guilty of any crime until you have had your day in court.